CedarvilleAsee/Columbot2017/README.md

 [https://git-scm.com/book/en/v2](The Git Book) is a great resource for learning how to use git.
 There are a lot of other features that git provides, but we will probably not need them for our purposes.

+## Github

+Now that you now a little something about git, I'll explain how Github will tie into all of this.
+I've been telling you that to put your changes onto github, you would just push your changes to [https://github.com/CedarvilleAsee/Columbot2017].
+However, if we all did that, it would get confusing, because some people might make a change, and it would break something, messing everyone else up.
+Or perhaps two people would make changes to the same thing, and then someone would lose what they did because they did their's first, and they were overwritten.
+Also, not everyone has the right permissions to be able to push changes to our central repository.

+The way we want you to do it is the following:

+- Go to the github repository for our project.
+- Click the "fork" button; make sure you are signed in.
+- Once you have forked our central repo, you should make all changes in your own forked repo.
+- Once you have finished the thing you are working on, and believe that it should be added into the central repository, you should click the "Submit pull request" button on your repo.
+This will create a pull request on the main repo, and the team memebers can all participate on discussion of whether to accept the pull request.
+For most things in this project, I expect there won't be very much discussion, because we will probably discuss things prior to starting work on them.